ZeeshanMukhtar1/OpenVerse/README.md

 Let's make Hacktoberfest 2024 the best one yet! 🏆

-**Project Initiatives 🚧**
+## Project Initiatives 🚧

 Led by [Zeeshan Mukhtar](https://www.codewithzeeshan.me/) and [Yasir Nawaz](https://yasirnawaz.me/), OpenVerse is a local community initiative focused on introducing beginners to open source.
-We aim to connect local talents, foster collaboration, and create impactful projects that contribute to the global open-source community.
+We aim to connect local talents with global opportunities and provide a platform for learning, collaboration, and growth.

 ## Contributors 💖